 Wasted food takes a bite out of your profits.
-Restaurant Inventory Software can help.
+Restaurant inventory software can help.

 Every restaurant has different needs, so the best place to start is to make a list of the features your business requires from an inventory software.
-Once you have a list of the must-have features, you narrow it down from there.
+Once you have a list of the must-have features, you can narrow it down from there.

 How to choose restaurant inventory software

-Why is it important?
+Why is restaurant inventory management software important?

 - It determines food costs and controls waste by telling you what needs to be used first on a given day.